ibm-cloud-docs/containers/cs_firewall.md

         </table>

 3.  {: #firewall_registry}To permit worker nodes to communicate with {{site.data.keyword.registrylong_notm}}, allow outgoing network traffic from the worker nodes to [{{site.data.keyword.registrylong_notm}} regions](/docs/Registry?topic=Registry-registry_overview#registry_regions):
-  - `TCP port 443, port 4443 FROM <each_worker_node_publicIP> TO <registry_subnet>`
+  - `TCP port 443 FROM <each_worker_node_publicIP> TO <registry_subnet>`
   -  Replace <em>&lt;registry_subnet&gt;</em> with the registry subnet to which you want to allow traffic.
-The global registry stores IBM-provided public images, and regional registries store your own private or public images.
-Port 4443 is required for notary functions, such as [Verifying image signatures](/docs/Registry?topic=Registry-registry_trustedcontent#registry_trustedcontent). <table summary="The first row in the table spans both columns.
+The global registry stores IBM-provided public images, and regional registries store your own private or public images.<table summary="The first row in the table spans both columns.
 The rest of the rows should be read left to right, with the server zone in column one and IP addresses to match in column two.">
   <caption>IP addresses to open for Registry traffic</caption>
     <thead>
       <th>{{site.data.keyword.containerlong_notm}} region</th>